 10.1.
 Clinical Trial Grants are activated on receipt of a signed Grant Agreement and receipt of the first invoice.
-If, for any reason, the start date of the project is delayed after the Grant Agreement has been returned, FightMND must be informed at once, a Grant Agreement Amendment Application completed, and a new start date agreed (see Terms and Conditions 11.2).
+If, for any reason, the start date of the project is delayed after the Grant Agreement has been returned, FightMND must be informed at once, a Grant Agreement Deed of Variation form completed, and a new start date agreed (see terms and conditions 11.2).
 If necessary, a revised Grant Agreement may need to be completed and returned.

 10.2.
 If the Trial does not start within three (3) months of the original agreed start date, FightMND may withdraw the Clinical Trial Grant offer.
-The grantee will have to reapply for funding in a future grant round, in competition with other applicants at the time.
+The grantee and/or Administering Institution will have to reapply for funding in a future grant round, in competition with other applicants at the time.

 10.3.
-Ethical Approval: FightMND must receive evidence that ethical approval is in place prior to the trial starting.
+Ethical approval: FightMND must receive evidence that ethical approval is in place prior to the Trial starting.
 Payment of invoices will be delayed until evidence has been provided.
-It is the responsibility of the Principal Investigator to have ethical approval for the proposed research and this should ideally be in place at the time of applying for funding.
+It is the responsibility of the Primary Investigator to have ethical approval for the proposed research and this should ideally be in place at the time of applying for funding.